Clastic Dikes: Whence Upward Intrusion?

+Field geology still works.
 Geologist Olaf P. Jenkins examines a typical sheeted clastic dike in the Walla Walla Valley c.
 1923.
-Jenkins published the first article (one of the best) on clastic dikes in Washington (Jenkins, 1925).
-Washington Geologic Survey photo archive.
+Jenkins published the first article on the clastic dikes of Eastern Washington (Jenkins, 1925) and Lupher (1944) the second.
+Both of which Newcomb ignored.
+Washington Geological Survey photo archive.

-Newcomb's abstract begins with perhaps the strangest description of a "typical" clastic dike I've ever heard,
+For example, his GSOC abstract on clastic dikes begins with the oddest description of a "typical" dike I've come across,

 The vertical section of a typical dike includes an irregular and involved "root" part at the bottom, a central "trunk" part, and an uppermost part where "branches" disperse and taper out.